 - Company Websites: Check out the investor relations sections for the latest earnings reports, press releases, and financial updates.

 - Stock Market Platforms: Sites like Yahoo Finance, Google Finance, and Bloomberg provide real-time updates and financial ratios.
+For a more comprehensive portfolio view, consider using some of the best investment apps available to streamline your trading activities

 - Brokerage Accounts: Most investment accounts provide comprehensive stock data and performance tracking tools.